Geniools/CardCraft/Docs/StartDocument.md

 ### Installation Guide
 Prerequisites: Visual Studio IDE, .NET 8.0 installed, .NET Maui framework installed.

-Step 1: Clone the repository under the link: https://github.com/Geniools/CardCraft.git Step 2: Have a Visual Studio installed.
+Step 1: Clone the repository under the link: https://github.com/Geniools/CardCraft.git<br>
+Step 2: Have a Visual Studio installed.<br>
-Step 3: Install .net Maui framework, either within the IDE (VS Installer) or run "dotnet workload install maui" Step 4: Start Visual studio and open the repository folder.
-Press on the CardCraft.sln file twice to open it as a solution Step 5: If prompted, install any other necessary dependencies.
+Step 3: Install .net Maui framework, either within the IDE (VS Installer) or run "dotnet workload install maui"<br>
+Step 4: Start Visual studio and open the repository folder.
+Press on the CardCraft.sln file twice to open it as a solution<br>
+Step 5: If prompted, install any other necessary dependencies.<br>
-Step 6: If the solution is opened, press Green arrow in the top toolbox section with "Windows Machine" option selected.
+Step 6: If the solution is opened, press Green arrow in the top toolbox section with "Windows Machine" option selected.<br>
-Step 7: Game should load soon.
+Step 7: Game should load soon.<br>
 Step 8: Start playing the game by following the `Play Guide`.

 ### Play Guide